 Our Mission

 We have a vision of a world that is better at dealing with complexity.
-One in which major damage, caused by current lack of joined up, systemic thinking, has been eliminated.
+One in which the needless damage caused by our lack of joined-up, systemic thinking, has been eliminated.

 Our Mission is to cover the world with systems’ maps to help people work through complex, seemingly intractable issues.

+I think we might need something other than 'cover the world' ?

+Systems maps as the lever that can move the world…

+The tool that people naturally pick up to…

+The window through which

 How Nexial Came About

-We are 3 partners, Marshall, John and Alexandra, with very different backgrounds.
-We don't come from the digital world, but instead, we have a lot of experience with complex problems from many years of running or consulting to global companies and government organisations.
+We are 3 partners, Marshall, John and Alexandra, come with very different backgrounds.
+We don't come from the digital world, but instead, from deep experience with complex problems gained through many years of managing, or consulting to, global companies and government organisations.

-We know too well how difficult it is to address complex issues to the full.
-It can be overwhelming and people tend to shy away from it.

-We know that complexity is here to stay and it is crucial and urgent to boost people’s ability (and confidence) to deal with it.
+We know too well how difficult it is to address complex issues; how overwhelming it can feel to people, and how easily they will shy away from engaging.
+However, we also know that complexity is here to stay, and there is an urgent need to boost people’s ability and confidence in taking-on complicated issues.

-Throughout our careers, we made the most of available tools but these were often sub-optimal and always time-consuming.
-We were always seeking better solutions.

-We took the matter into our own hands.
+Throughout our careers we grappled with complexity using the best available tools and techniques, but never found anything tailored to particular needs of group systemic problem-solving.
+We were always seeking better solutions, but finally took the matter into our own hands.

-Nexial brings our learnings into a consultancy and technology solution, to equip people to navigate through complexity with confidence as they make decisions, engage teams and make change happen on the ground.
+Nexial brings our learnings into a combined consultancy and technology solution, to equip people to navigate complexity with confidence as they make decisions, engage teams and make change happen on the ground.

 The Name